 “I’ve always said when I got out of the car, I was going to retire at the of 2016,” said Biffle.
 “I wanted to do something different and wanted an opportunity where I had something competitive to drive.
 This was the right opportunity and if that comes up, I’ll certainly consider it in the future.
 I’m just going to leave it at that.”

-Even all the wins Biffle’s amounted across all three national series, including the 2000 Truck Series title, the 2002 Xfinity Series (then known as the Busch Series) title and ending up second in the 2005 Cup points, he added that winning a race under this magnitude ranks high, considering he hasn’t been in a major race since his Monster Energy NASCAR Cup Series days was over.
+Even all the wins Biffle’s amounted across all three national series, including the 2000 Truck Series and 2002 Xfinity Series (then known as the Busch Series) titles, and ending up second in the 2005 Cup points, he added that winning a race under this magnitude ranks high, considering he hasn’t been in a major race since his Monster Energy NASCAR Cup Series days were over.

 “It ranks really high, I’m going to be honest,” said Biffle.
 “To be able to come back after being out of the seat for as long as I have, and not ever driving this package before or drive a truck for 15 years.
 I think this certainly ranks really high for me.”